Link copied to your clipboard

 Share on social:

 With home values near historic highs, many borrowers are evaluating options to take cash out of their homes.
 There are many financing options available, including a cash-out refinance or a home equity line of credit (HELOC).
-A cash-out refi replaces your original mortgage with a larger loan, while a HELOC is a line of credit that allows you to borrow and repay as needed.
-Both borrowing options can be good choices to access your home’s equity.
-Learn the differences between a cash-out refinance vs. HELOC to decide which one matches your needs.
+A cash-out refinance replaces your existing mortgage with a larger loan, while a HELOC is a line of credit that allows you to borrow and repay as needed.

 What is a cash-out refinance?